11 Nov 20

 Ireland is home to:

-- 8 out of 10 of the world’s leading Pharmaceutical companies
+9 out of 10 of the world’s leading pharmaceutical companies

-- 15 of the top 20 of the world’s leading Life Science companies
+24 out of 25 of the world’s leading biotech companies

 Some of the world’s biggest names in pharma, finance and tech – Apple, Google, Amazon, Facebook, PayPal, SAP, IBM, Intel, Microsoft (including LinkedIn), Dell, Hewlett Packard, Boston Scientific, Medtronic, Pfizer, Johnson & Johnson, Abbott Laboratories, Merck & Co, Stryker Instruments, Citi, and State Street – all have major operations here.